 We in the Fellowship of AA believe there is no such thing as a cure for alcoholism.
-We can never return to normal drinking.
-However, we can stay away from alcohol by going to meetings regularly and putting into practice what we learn there.
+We can never return to normal drinking and our ability to stay away from alcohol depends on maintaining our physical, mental and spiritual health.
+This we can achieve by going to meetings regularly and putting into practice what we learn there.
 In addition, we find it helps us to stay sober if we help other alcoholics.